-Participants who are, or will be, age 50 prior to the end of the Plan Year and who are making Salary Deferral Contributions and/or Roth Contributions to the Plan, may make Catch-Up Contributions and/or Roth Catch-Up Contributions, as applicable.
+Participants who are, or will be, age 50 during the Plan Year and who are making Before-Tax Contributions and/or Roth Contributions to the Plan, may make "Catch-Up Contributions" and/or "Roth Catch-Up Contributions", as applicable.
 Federal tax law establishes a combined maximum amount that a catch-up eligible participant may contribute as a Catch-Up Contribution and/or Roth Catch-Up Contribution in a single Plan Year ("Catch-Up Contribution Limit").
 For 2022, the Catch-Up Contribution Limit is \$6,500.
 This amount is adjusted periodically by the IRS.

-A catch-up eligible participant's Salary Deferral Contribution or Roth Contribution automatically will be converted into a Catch-Up Contribution or Roth Catch-Up Contribution, respectively in the following situations:
+A catch-up eligible participant's Before-Tax Contribution or Roth Contribution automatically will be converted into a Catch-Up Contribution or Roth Catch-Up Contribution, respectively in the following situations:

-- The participant's Salary Deferral Contributions and/or Roth Contributions reach the annual IRS legal limit during the year (the "Salary Deferral/Roth Contribution Limit"). - For 2022, the Salary Deferral/Roth Contribution Limit is \$20,500.
-The Salary Deferral/Roth Contribution Limit is adjusted periodically by the IRS. - In a pay period, Salary Deferral Contributions, if any, are first treated as Catch-Up Contributions before Roth Contributions are treated as Roth Catch-Up Contributions. - Contributions to the Plan (other than Catch-Up Contributions and Roth Catch-Up Contributions) made by or on behalf of the participant during the Plan Year reach the annual IRS maximum annual addition limit that the IRS allows the Plan to accept for the participant for the Plan Year (the "Annual Addition Limit"). - The Annual Addition Limit for 2022 is \$61,000 (or if less, 100% of the participant's compensation for the year).
-The Annual Addition Limit is adjusted periodically by the IRS. - A catch-up eligible participant is a "highly compensated employee" (as defined by the Code) who would otherwise receive a refund of "excess" Salary Deferral Contributions and/or Roth Contributions in order for the Plan to pass a participation test required by the IRS.
+- The participant's Before-Tax Contributions and/or Roth Contributions reach the annual IRS legal limit during the year (the "Before-Tax/Roth Contribution Limit"). - For 2022, the Before-Tax/Roth Contribution Limit is \$20,500.
+The Before-Tax/Roth Contribution Limit is adjusted periodically by the IRS. - o In a pay period, Before-Tax Contributions, if any, are first treated as Catch-Up Contributions before Roth Contributions are treated as Roth Catch-Up Contributions. - Contributions (other than Catch-Up Contributions and Roth Catch-Up Contributions) made by or for the participant during the Plan Year reach the annual maximum annual addition limit the IRS allows the Plan to accept for the participant for the Plan Year (the "Annual Addition Limit"). - The Annual Addition Limit for 2022 is \$61,000 (or if less, 100% of your total compensation for the year).
+The Annual Addition Limit is adjusted periodically by the IRS. - A catch-up eligible participant is a "highly compensated employee" (as defined by the Code) who otherwise will receive a refund of "excess" Before-Tax Contributions and/or Roth Contributions in order for the Plan to pass a participation test required by the IRS.
 In this situation, those "excess" contributions will instead remain in the Plan and be converted to Catch-Up Contributions and/or Roth Catch-Up Contributions, as applicable, subject to the Catch-Up Contribution Limit.
-Please see the section entitled "Participation Tests" on Page 23 of this Guide for more information.
+Please see the section entitled "Participation Tests" on Page 25 of this Guide for more information.

-A catch-up eligible participant's total combined Salary Deferral Contributions, Roth Contributions, Catch-Up Contributions and Roth Catch-Up Contributions for the Plan Year cannot exceed the sum of the Salary Deferral/Roth Contribution Limit and the Catch-up Contribution Limit for such year.
-For 2022, that sum is \$27,000 (\$20,500 Salary Deferral/Roth Contribution Limit + \$6,500 Catch-Up Contribution Limit.)
+A catch-up eligible participant's total combined Before-Tax Contributions, Roth Contributions, Catch-Up Contributions and Roth Catch-Up Contributions for the Plan Year cannot exceed the sum of the Before-Tax/Roth Contribution Limit and the Catch-up Contribution Limit for such year.
+For 2022, that sum is \$27,000 (\$20,500 Before-Tax/Roth Contribution Limit + \$6,500 Catch-Up Contribution Limit.)
 The \$27,000 amount may be adjusted by the IRS in the future.